 Plasma contains antibodies thought to cause TRALI.
 These antibodies develop when an individual is exposed to cells from another person, such as during pregnancy or transfusion.
 This means that more women carry these antibodies than men.
 Plasma transfusions that contain these antibodies may lead to complications for recipients, including severe breathing problems and sometimes death.

 Women who were plasma donors prior to 2013 are encouraged to get their platelet count tested to determine their eligibility for platelet donation.
 Platelets are another specialty blood component needed for treatment of hospital patients.
+Female platelet donors may be eligible to donate concurrent plasma, meaning that plasma and platelets are donated at the same time.
+Women may also consider a double red cell donation or whole blood donation.
 Women may also consider a double red cell donation or whole blood donation.

 - Do I receive payment for my donation?

 No. All donations made through Memorial Blood Centers are voluntary.
 In fact, plasma can only be transfused to a patient when it is donated voluntarily.